 Ellen’s assumptions about marriage centered around the idea that if she was a good and loving person, she would be loved in return.
 She began to believe she had gotten what she deserved from Paul.
 Clearly, other clients may respond to this challenge to their assumptions by coming to believe that the world does not operate according to the principles they once believed in.

-I stated, “right now, your depression is like a thick morning fog, and it’s hard to imagine being able to see clearly through it.
-But over time, you can learn how to value yourself again, and trust in the people who love you.”
+I stated, "Right now, your depression is like a thick morning fog, and it’s hard to imagine being able to see clearly through it.
+But over time, you can learn how to value yourself again, and trust in the people who love you."
 Have you discussed suicidal thoughts with your Ellen?
-Would playing this track in your next session be helpful to him or her?
+Would playing this section in your next session be helpful to him or her?

 Think of a client you are currently treating.
-As I reread the five emotional losses, assess which losses are the strongest in that client, and whether playing this track during your next session might act as a springboard for added insights.
+Rreread the five emotional losses and assess which losses are the strongest in that client, and whether playing this section during your next session might act as a springboard for added insights.

-On this track, we discussed the five emotional losses the hurt partner may experience.
+In this section, we discussed the five emotional losses the hurt partner may experience.
 These are the loss of the sense of specialness, the loss of self-respect, the loss of the feeling of control, the loss of a sense of order, and the loss of a sense of purpose.

-On the next track, we will discuss 4 differences between how male and female hurt partners respond to an affair.
-These four gender differences involve, the desire to preserve the relationship, depression versus anger, feelings of inadequacy, and obsession versus distraction.
+In the next section, we will discuss 4 differences between how male and female hurt partners respond to an affair.
+These four gender differences involve the desire to preserve the relationship, depression versus anger, feelings of inadequacy, and obsession versus distraction.